madd-games/todd-rpg/todd/md/mobs.md

 If a mob ID is listed in the `autoMobs` array, then the mob will randomly walk around the scene.
 This is used for villagers, for example.

 The mob `MOBTODD` gets special treatment in the engine - keyboard input moves that mob around, and its position is used to set the camera.

+In `GameState.cpp`, in the `NewGame()` function, you must initialise the state of all mobs; there are plenty of examples of how it is done in there already.
+You may also want to check out the full MobState structure, in Mob.h.